 In general, the astute system manufacturer should understand that, while an operating region may exist between the specified maximum operating condition and the AMR values (region B), this region is there to provide a buffer for stress events to avoid system disruption and allow resumption of normal operation after the stress.
 This region has many restrictions for operation and any attempt to operate in this region must be discussed with and agreed upon with the supplier.
-Additionally, not every device will fail immediately upon experiencing an event above AMR (region C).
+Additionally, not every device will fail immediately upon experiencing an event above AMR (Region C in Figure 5).